aaronbloomfield/ics/hws/hw-paranoia.md

 ### File to submit

 Submit the above as a PDF document, named `paranoia.pdf`.
 Make sure you follow the formatting guidelines mentioned above!
-In particular, each case should be on its own page, and the document should be exactly three pages long.
+In particular, **each case should be on its own page**, and the document should be exactly three pages long.

+The submission is via Gradescope.